drieda/QuizletMicromatchSolver/README.md

 Note: the script only works in micromatch not match.
 (For example: https://quizlet.com/507902727/micromatch)

-# This script is was created for learniing JS only.
+# This script is was created for learning JS only.
 I do NOT encourage anyone to use it to ruin other people's experience!